rahulmmohan/Notely/README.md

 ## User interface

 ### Notes Screen
 Shows a list with the notes' titles with last update date.
-At the bottom there is a button to create a new task.
+At the bottom there is a button to create a new note.

 <img src="https://github.com/rahulmmohan/Notely/blob/master/Exports/home.png" width=200px/>